Posted by Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C. in News

 Goodbaum’s experience in Connecticut employment law runs the gamut, from discrimination and sexual harassment, to wrongful termination, retaliation, non-competition agreements, contract disputes, and wage and hour issues, including claims for unpaid overtime and commissions.
 He regularly assists his fellow lawyers with appeals and other complex legal projects, regardless of the subject matter.

-The lawyers of Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C. have been advocating for employee and civil rights throughout Connecticut for 41 years.
+The lawyers of Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C. have been advocating for employee and civil rights throughout Connecticut for 41 years and are Lawdragon 500 approved.
 From our offices in New Haven, we provide award-winning representation in all aspects of employment law.